TheBoz/react-http-with-axios/README.md

 ﻿# This is a simple project to learn react http with Axios

+This project also includes react-router-dom routing examples including lazy loading.

 This project was developed along with the React - Complete Guide course at https://www.udemy.com/react-the-complete-guide-incl-redux/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).